The p-AAA algorithm for data driven modeling of parametric dynamical systems: for matrix-valued functions

 \subsection{Numerical Examples: Stationary PDEs}

 We consider two examples from \cite{chen19robust}.
 First is the following stationary PDE, briefly mentioned in \Cref{sec:intro}:

 with homogeneous Dirichlet boundary conditions.
 The solution $u(x,y)$ depends on two the parameters $(p,\phat)$ and is independent of time.
-Therefore, the model is not a dynamical system, unlike our previous examples, yet this does not matter for our formulation sinve we simply view the solution as a function of two-variables.
+Therefore, the model is not a dynamical system, unlike our previous examples, yet this does not matter for our formulation {since} we simply view the solution as a function of two-variables.
 The \emph{truth model} is obtained via a spectral Chebyshev collocation approximation with 49 nodes in each direction.
 We choose to approximate $u(x,y)$ on the whole domain $\Omega$; thus the output is the full solution, leading to a two-variable vector-valued function to sample $\bH(p,z) \in \R^{2401\times 1}$.
 For our \mvpaaa terminology, we interpret this as a model with $\nin=1$ and $\nout=2401$.
-We take $N=M=10$ linearly spaced measurements of $\bH(p,z)$ in the parameter space $[0.1,4]\times[0,2]$.
-The usual projection-based approaches to PMoR would form a global basis from these samples and project the truth model into a low-dimensional space.
+We take $N=M=10$ linearly spaced measurements of $\bH(p,z)$ in the parameter space $[0.1,4]\times[0,2]$. { In \cref{eq:datamimo}, we set $\bw = \widetilde{\bw}/\lVert \widetilde{\bw} \rVert_2$ where the entries of $\widetilde{\bw}\in \R^{2401}$ result from a standard normal distribution.
+Also, $\bv = 1$ in this example.} The usual projection-based approaches to PMoR would form a global basis from these samples and project the truth model into a low-dimensional space.
 However, we do not assume access to the truth model; but only its samples via black-box simulation, and construct our approximation directly from samples. \mvpaaa leads to an approximation with orders $q=3$ in $p$ and $o=3$ in $z$.
 To judge the quality of the approximation, we perform a parameter sweep in the full parameter domain and find the worst case scenario in terms of the maximum error between the truth model and the \mvpaaa approximation over $\Omega$.
 The worst-case approximation occurs for $p=1.7545$ and $z=2$, with an error of $3.11\times10^{-2}$, showing that the \mvpaaa approximant is accurate even in the worst-case.
 This worst case scenario is depicted in the \emph{left-pane} of \Cref{fig:jiahuaWorst} where the top-plot shows the truth model, the middle one the \mvpaaa approximation, and the bottom one the error plot.
 As the figure illustrates, \mvpaaa is able to recover the solution on the whole domain accurately.

 We also apply \mvpaaa to a slightly revised PDE from \cite{chen19robust}: